Foot Reflexology Side Effects

 Taking natural health remedies that are designed to address fatique, like Fatique Fighter, can give your body assistance in overcoming temporary tiredness that may accompany detoxing the body after reflexology.

 Foot spa baths are especially soothing and healing and can help with detoxing the body through increasing circulation and blood flow through the body.
+Using a foot spa afterwards can help the body release toxins better and is a wonderful way to end a reflexology session because it is so relaxing and soothing.

 To take a foot bath, you just need a container big enough for both your feet to fit comfortably and deep enough to hold enough hot water to cover them up to the beginning of the calf muscles.